spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 3. The custom image is created and distributed to the target regions you specified in the `packer.json` file.

-4. Create a cluster profile that points to the custom image you created.
+4. Create a cluster profile pointing to your custom image.

 5. Deploy a host cluster using your cluster profile containing the custom image.